Perustaja/PermissionServerDemo/README.md

 #### 2 - Force a token refresh
 This is how Auth0 does it.
 Regardless of the arguments against tracking jwts, many companies do it for revocation anyway.
 The downside is a lot of custom code server and client-side that goes against a standard that may have major security implications.
 Basically, a lot of work and kind of hacky (though pragmatic).
 #### 3 - Permissions server (policy server)
 This is how some companies do it, using services like OPA (basically json XACML that's very fast).
 Basically you have a remote server authorize requests that are protected.
 This is the approach I chose.
-It isn't for everyone but I wanted to try this.
+It isn't for everyone but I wanted to try this.<br>
-Pros
+Pros<br>
 1. Immediate updating of permissions.
-2. Easy for users to switch tenants quickly, since the client is storing the tenantId locally and sending it per-request.
+2. Easy for users to switch tenants quickly, since the client is storing the tenantId locally and sending it per-request.<br>

-Cons
+Cons<br>
 1. Network traffic/latency, partially mitigated by using gRPC calls.
 2. Coupling between the Idp and the API, however it is quite workable from a developer standpoint because gRPC protos provide a very nice contractual understanding between servers.